 St Mary's offers every child a broad and balanced curriculum.
 Both creativity and sport are high on our priorities.
 We believe that all children perform better when they are offered a wide range of exciting learning opportunities.
-We are also continually developing a 'community of enquiry' approach.
-This allows children the opportunity to discuss questions about life in a respectful and open environment.

 The teachings of our faith go through everything we do.
 We look for the awe and wonder in life, at how God's diverse and fascinating creation should be respected and valued and how we, as human beings, have responsibility for both ourselves and the lives of others.